 The Conservancy’s annual fundraising Salon invites guests to one of Santa Monica’s historic treasures – the Bundy House, built in 1913 for real estate magnate Thomas Clark Bundy and his wife, tennis player May Sutton Bundy.
 May was America’s first Wimbledon champion and our first female sports celebrity.

 This imposing and highly intact American Colonial Revival residence was designed by prominent Los Angeles architects Sumner P. Hunt and Silas R. Burns.
 Located at 401 25th Street, it was one of the very first to be built in the area originally called Brentwood Place, on the eastern edge of Santa Monica.
 The original house remains highly intact today, its blend of Colonial Revival and Craftsman styles evident in many interior and exterior features.
 The current owners, Meredith Stiehm and Tom Smuts, successful TV screenwriters, sought landmark designation, which was granted earlier this year.

 Click here to purchase your tickets online, or mail your check with your contact information and number of tickets requested to P.O.
-Box 653, Santa Monica, CA, 90406, in time to arrive by October 8.
+Box 653 Santa Monica, CA 90406.

 For more about the Conservancy’s plans to rehabilitate the City’s landmark 1890’s shotgun house as the Preservation Resource Center click here.